frjo/zen-demo/content/en/_index.md

 What you see here is the base reset CSS plus the Zen styles.
 I fully expect most users of this theme will remove the Zen styles.
 They are a set of styles I happen to use often in my own projects.

-To make this theme looks like anything you need to add your own custom styling to it.
+To make this theme look like anything you need to add your own custom styling to it.
 It is a **base** theme after all.